-Who will become a CNN Superhero?
+Who will become the CNN SuperHero?

 Now, to celebrate 10 years of the campaign, CNN is catching up with five past CNN Heroes of the Year to see where they are now and how their work has evolved in the years since they were honored.

-Anderson Cooper hosts "CNN Superhero: Above and Beyond," an hourlong special highlighting the best of the best CNN Heroes on Friday, December 9, at 10 p.m.
+Anderson Cooper hosts "CNN SuperHero: Above and Beyond," an hourlong special highlighting these five individuals on Friday, December 9, at 10 p.m.
 ET on CNN and CNNI.

 Each of the past CNN Heroes of the Year recognized in the special will receive $10,000 to continue their work.

-Kicking off during Friday's special and continuing into Sunday night's "CNN Heroes: An All-Star Tribute," viewers will be invited to vote for the individual whose work continues to best embody the spirit of CNN Heroes.
+Kicking off during Friday's special and continuing into Sunday night's "CNN Heroes: An All-Star Tribute," viewers will be invited to vote for the individual whose outstanding work continues to best embody the spirit of the CNN Heroes campaign.

-So, what have these CNN Heroes of the Year been up to since they were first honored?
+So, what have these past CNN Heroes of the Year been up to since they were first honored?
 Let's find out.

 Pushpa Basnet

 Pushpa Basnet founded the Early Childhood Development Center, or ECDC, in Kathmandu, Nepal.
-It provides education, medical services and healthy meals to children forced to live inside Nepal's prisons with their parents, often in dire conditions.
+It provides housing, education, medical services and healthy meals to children forced to live inside Nepal's prisons with their parents, often in dire conditions.

-With the money she was awarded as the 2012 CNN Hero of the Year, Basnet was able to reduce the number of children living in prisons, offer scholarships and build a new "butterfly home," as she calls the safe haven run by the ECDC.
+With the money she was awarded as the 2012 CNN Hero of the Year, Basnet was able to reduce the number of children living in prisons, offer scholarships and purchase land to build a new "butterfly home," as she calls the safe haven run by the ECDC.

-Then, in 2015, the unthinkable happened -- just as her new "butterfly home" was nearing completion, a 7.8-magnitude earthquake struck Nepal, destroying the entire structure.
+Then, in 2015, the unthinkable happened -- just as her new "butterfly home" was nearing completion, a 7.8-magnitude earthquake struck Nepal, nearly destroying the entire structure.
 Despite the setback, Basnet and the ECDC have soldiered on.
 A German charity stepped in and provided the money needed to rebuild the house, and on February 3, 2016, Basnet and her children moved in.
 Today, the ECDC is stronger than ever and plans to help even more children.

 For more information on Pushpa Basnet and to donate to the ECDC, click here.